HackYourFuture/HTML-CSS/Week1/README.md

 1. What do HTML and CSS do?
 2. Introduction to HTML:
+   - Crash course
    - The essentials
    - Semantic HTML
-   - Parents, children, attributes
-   - Indentation
 3. Introduction to CSS:
+   - Crash course
    - Where to write it?
    - The box model
    - The cascading effect
-   - Selectors (id, class, element type), properties
-   - How to structure a CSS file
-   - Naming things
-4. Introduction to ARIA:
+4. Working with the browser
-   - What is ARIA and why is it important?
+   - What is a web browser?
-   - Using ARIA in HTML
-   - Validating ARIA
+   - Choosing the right web browser
+   - How to use the inspector

 ## 1. What do HTML and CSS do?